Building the resilience of coastal communities in Bangladesh and India to prepare for and adapt to the effects of climate change.Read More

 “My house was over there.
 At low tide, we can still see signs of our house,” fellow resident Zainal Abedin told the New York Times in 2018.
 He was on a shoreline, pointing about 100 feet away into the Bay of Bengal.
 In that same article, the Times revealed the region of Kutubdia, which is an island that’s part of the larger Cox's Bazar district, has lost a full kilometer of shoreline since the 1960s.
 The saltwater poisons the rice paddies, and girls as young as 10 are married off by families who can no longer afford to provide for them.

-It’s an example of climate injustice that the United States produces 33 times the amount of carbon emissions as Bangladesh, yet countries that are already geographically and climatically vulnerable feel the effects much more acutely.
+An example of climate injustice: The United States produces 33 times the amount of carbon emissions as Bangladesh.
+Yet countries that are already most vulnerable to climate change feel the effects of those greenhouse gasses much more acutely.
 Bangladesh is consistently referred to as “ground zero for climate change” or a “disaster laboratory,” with the next flood always just around the corner.

 The NRDC estimates that 50,000–200,000 Bangladeshis are displaced each year due to riverbank erosion alone, and a 2007 World Bank report estimates 300,000–400,000 citizens resettled as climate refugees in the capital city, Dhaka.
 They often end up living in the most vulnerable and poorest areas of the city, living as pavement dwellers and bathing in the contaminated water of the Buriganga River.
 The NRDC also quotes a climate expert prediction that, by 2050, the rising sea level will submerge an additional 17% of the country and uproot another 20 million people.
 This is in addition to the nearly 75% of the country already underwater, which in 2004 had already impacted 25.9 million people out of its then population of 141.3 million.

-While Dhaka is seen as an option for many, it too is flooding.
+While Dhaka is seen as an option for many who are displaced by climate events, it is also faced with flooding.
 40% of the city was submerged in 2004, which created havoc in a city of 14 million.

 Such flooding has a ripple effect, affecting everything from public health, sanitation and sewage, food supplies, and the safety of marginalized populations (including women and children).
 2004’s floods killed more than 285 people.
 Roads, train lines and embankments were washed away in 43 of the country’s 64 administrative districts, and that year’s floods were the most severe in 15 years.

 With a long history in Bangladesh (almost as long as our own history as an organization), Concern responded to the 2004 floods.
-At the time, country director Columba O’Dowd described a rapidly deteriorating situation in the flood zones.
-“People are struggling to survive in precarious shelters, without food or clean water.
-Our immediate priority is to get shelter materials and food to people.”
+Then-country director Columba O’Dowd described a rapidly deteriorating situation in the flood zones.
+“People are struggling to survive in precarious shelters, without food or clean water.”

-At the time, O’Dowd warned of an impending humanitarian crisis, predicting major disruption to the lives of millions of very poor families.
-“Crops are completely damaged and factories are closed, leaving vulnerable people with no source of income.”
+At the time, O’Dowd warned of an impending humanitarian crisis, predicting major disruption to the lives of millions: “Crops are completely damaged and factories are closed, leaving vulnerable people with no source of income.”
 In the context of Bangladesh, where almost 50% of the population lives below the poverty line, this disruption in people’s lives meant that millions of families struggled to cope with both the immediate crisis and longer-term recovery.

 In many cases, humanitarian predictions made in 2004 may be completely reversed in 2019.
 Sadly, 15 years later, Bangladesh has been struck by no fewer than 9 cyclones, beginning with Cyclone Akash in 2007.
 That year’s Cyclone Sidr was the deadliest, claiming the lives of over 3,500.